 6.13.3 BPDU

 To prevent loops, all the bridges of a LAN calculate a spanning tree.
 The calculation process involves transmitting BPDUs among devices to determine the network topology.
-Table 6 shows the data structure of a BPDU.
+The following table shows the data structure of a BPDU.

 Table 6 BPDU